Nothing bothers me more than poorly finished clothing. I always look at how ribbing has been attached, as

 an indicator of quality.
 If you look inside the sleeve cuff ribbing and see a seam running to the outer edge of the cuff, the garment

 was sewn up by what I call the "quick method".
-It saves slightly more time, which may be important to a company
+This method saves slightly more time, which may be important to a company

 trying to increase profit, but it makes a poorly finished product.
 For just a moment more, you can have a